pedrorgo/ibm-watson-iot/README.md

 ## Installation

-There are three ways to get `ibm-watson-iot`:
+There are three ways to get `ibmWatsonIoT`:

 ## Usage